-1 NOTE ON NUMBERING: The numbering system and appropriate references for regulations under 2 our model General Allocation and Apportionment Regulations are: 3 Section IV.1-18 (referencing UDITPA) 4 Subsection (a) 5 Paragraph (1) 6 Subparagraph (A) 7 Clause 1.
-8 Subclause a.
-9 i.
-Examples (when there is more than one) 10 11 This draft regulation would be inserted at Section REG.
-IV.18. as subsection (c).
-12 13 REG.
+REG.
 IV.18.(c).
 Receipts Factor.
-14 15 16 (1) Definitions.
+1 2 3 (1) Definitions.
 As used in this Reg.
-IV.18(c): 17 (A) "Receipts" means receipts as defined in [reference to Compact Article IV.1.g 18 MTC Model Allocation and Apportionment Regulation IV.2.(a)(6) or other similar state law] 19 (B) "Gross receipts" means gross receipts as defined in [reference to MTC Model 20 Allocation and Apportionment Regulation IV.2.(a)(5) or similar state regulation] that give 21 rise to apportionable income included in the tax base; 22 (C) "MTC Financial Institutions Apportionment Model" means the Multistate Tax 23 Commission's Recommended Formula for the Apportionment and Allocation of the Net 24 Income of Financial Institutions, as amended July 29, 2015; 25 26 DRAFTER'S NOTE: IF YOUR STATE HAS ITS OWN FINANCIAL INSTITUTIONS 27 APPORTIONMENT RULES, YOUR STATE MAY WISH TO REFERENCE THE SPECIFIC RULES OF 28 ASSIGNMENT IN THOSE RULES FOR THESE TYPES OF GROSS RECEIPTS.
-SEE SUBPARAGRAPH 29 (3)(c)(3).
-30 (D) "Cross rescipts from landing activities" rescale interest income and other gross 31 (D) "Gross receipts from lending activities" means interest income and other gross 32 receipts arising from the activities described in subsections 3(d) through 3(j) of the MTC 33 Financial Institutions Apportionment Model; and, (E) An antity's apportionment factor is "do minimic" if the denominator is loss than 34 (E) An entity's apportionment factor is "de minimis" if the denominator is less than 35 3.33 percent of the entity's apportionable gross receipts or if the factor is insignificant in 36 producing income.
+IV.18(c): 4 (A) "Receipts" means receipts as defined in [reference to Compact Article IV.1.g 5 6 MTC Model Allocation and Apportionment Regulation IV.2.(a)(6) or other similar state law]; 7 (B) "Gross receipts" means gross receipts as defined in [reference to MTC Model 8 Allocation and Apportionment Regulation IV.2.(a)(5) or similar state regulation] that give 9 rise to apportionable income included in the tax base; (C) "MTC Financial Institutions Apportionment Model" means the Multistate Tax 10 Commission's Recommended Formula for the Apportionment and Allocation of the Net 11 Income of Financial Institutions, as amended July 29, 2015; 12 13 DRAFTER'S NOTE: IF YOUR STATE HAS ITS OWN FINANCIAL INSTITUTIONS 14 APPORTIONMENT RULES, YOUR STATE MAY WISH TO REFERENCE THE SPECIFIC RULES OF 15 ASSIGNMENT IN THOSE RULES FOR THESE TYPES OF GROSS RECEIPTS.
+SEE SUBPARAGRAPH 16 17 (3)(c)(3).18 (D) "Gross receipts from lending activities" means interest income and other gross 19 receipts arising from the activities described in subsections 3(d) through 3(j) of the MTC 20 Financial Institutions Apportionment Model; and, 21 22 (E) An entity's apportionment factor is "de minimis" if the denominator is less than 23 3.33 percent of the entity's apportionable gross receipts or if the factor is insignificant in 24 producing income.
+25 26 DRAFTER'S NOTE: SUBPARAGRAPH (1)(E) DOES NOT APPLY TO THE CALCULATION OF THE TAXPAYER'S RECEIPTS FACTOR UNDER PARAGRAPH (2), BELOW.
+27 28 (2) This Reg.
+IV.18.(c) applies to the determination of the receipts factor if the taxpayer's receipts 29 are less than 3.33 percent of the taxpayer's gross receipts.
+A taxpayer's receipts subject to 30 assignment under Compact Art.
+IV, Sections 16 and 17 are assigned under those sections and are 31 32

-- 1 (2) This Reg.
-IV.18.(c) applies to the determination of the receipts factor if the taxpayer's receipts are less than 3.33 percent of the taxpayer's gross receipts.
-A taxpayer's receipts subject to assignment under Compact Art.
-IV, Sections 16 and 17 are assigned under those sections and are not assigned by this Regulation IV.18.(c). - (3) The following gross receipts are included in the receipts factor denominator and are assigned to the receipts factor numerator in this state as follows: - (A) Dividends paid by a related party, as defined in [reference to applicable state law], are assigned to the receipts factor numerator in this state as follows: - 1.
-If paid from earnings that can be reasonably attributed to a particular year, the dividends are assigned to the receipts factor numerator in this state in a proportion equal to the dividend payor's apportionment factors in this state for that year as determined pursuant to [reference to state law]. - 2.
-If the dividends were paid from earnings that cannot reasonably be attributed to a particular year, the dividends are assigned to the receipts factor numerator in this state in a proportion equal to the dividend payor's average apportionment factors in this state for the current and preceding year as determined pursuant to [reference to state law].
+- not assigned by this Regulation IV.18.(c). - (3) The following gross receipts are included in the receipts factor denominator and are assigned to the receipts factor numerator in this state as follows:

+(A) Dividends paid by a related party, as defined in [reference to applicable state law], are assigned to the receipts factor numerator in this state as follows:

+- year, to year, year, - 9 10

+35 36 1.
+If paid from earnings that can be reasonably attributed to a particular year, the dividends are assigned to the receipts factor numerator in this state in a proportion equal to the dividend payor's apportionment factors in this state for that year as determined pursuant to [reference to state law].

+2. If the dividends were paid from earnings that cannot reasonably be attributed to a particular year, the dividends are assigned to the receipts factor numerator in this state in a proportion equal to the dividend payor's average apportionment factors in this state for the current and preceding year as determined pursuant to [reference to state law].